How to Stay Safe Backpacking? Do This One Thing

 How is this helpful?

-Well, should anything happen, there will always be someone who will know where you were last time.
+Should anything happen to you on your travels, there will always be someone who will know where you were last time.
 Or where you should be heading next.
 Or who they can contact to try and figure out your whereabouts.

 For example, trigger warning here, but say a natural disaster strikes and you lose contact with your friends and family.
 Your mum sees the news on TV, but instead of going into full-on panic (we might be speaking from experience here.
 Hi mums!) she opens up the Google Doc, checks which city you should be in, and contacts your accommodation or authorities there.